Surem19/startingPostgres/README.md

   -First, check if you have an access and connection to the database.
   -Second, in case you don't have it, install the database.
   -Third, once the connection is installed and checked, add the necessary settings.
+You can change the data you need for the database connection in the properties file

 Look **Installacton** to know the deploy of proyect.